valery1707/hugo/content/blog/2015-06-09-running-multiple-applications-in-the-same-tomcat-installation.markdown

 LICENSE		RELEASE-NOTES	bin		lib		temp		work
 NOTICE		RUNNING.txt	conf		logs		webapps
 ```
-This distribution, by default runs a applications in a single JVM.
+This distribution, by default runs applications in a single JVM.
 How does it do this?

 Tomcat control scripts - `startup.sh`, `shutdown.sh`, `catalina.sh` uses the environment variables `CATALINA_HOME` and `CATALINA_BASE` to locate binaries and configuration files.